tlswg/tls13-spec/draft-ietf-tls-tls13.md

 this section then re-deriving the traffic keys as described in
 {{traffic-key-calculation}}.

-The next-generation traffic_secret is computed as:
+The next-generation application_traffic_secret is computed as:

 ~~~~
     application_traffic_secret_N+1 =